ariyachlt/Intro_IM/finalProject/README.md

 The challenge I faced made me realise that good things can come out of things not working out the way you had hoped it would... even if it induced a lot of frustration in the process.
 The interaction I created ended up not working for my initial final project idea no matter how hard I tried to make it work.
 However, sometimes switching the project idea completely (as daunting as it can be when there is a deadline), can make the interaction work for a different idea in ways that you did not expect it to.

 ## Moving Forward
 If I had more time, I could have loved to make it a little more complex and similar to an actual dart game (ex. using a round board and two switches to control the x and y aiming of the dart).
-However, given the circumstances, I quite liked how the fact that my initial plan failed and time
+However, given the circumstances, I quite liked how I was able to adapt what I already had into a somewhat weird version of an existing game.
+The game and interaction is simple enough that it is easy to enjoy.